ERDDAP/erddap/DEPLOY_INSTALL.md

     *   Download Tomcat and unpack it on your server or PC.
-        For security reasons, it is almost always best to use the latest version of Tomcat 10 (version 9 and below are not acceptable) which is designed to work with Java 17.
+        For security reasons, it is almost always best to use the latest version of Tomcat 10 (version 9 and below are not acceptable) which is designed to work with Java 17 or newer.
 Below, the Tomcat directory will be referred to as _tomcat_.

         Warning!
 If you already have a Tomcat running some other web application (especially THREDDS), we recommend that you install ERDDAP™ in [a second Tomcat](#secondTomcat), because ERDDAP™ needs different Tomcat settings and shouldn't have to contend with other applications for memory.